jundalisay/sp/content/en/research/sarkar/travels/chapter-06c.md

 ### Psychic power attack

 Brisbane.
 I've been invited to make a house-call tonight under peculiar circumstances.

-The residents are nine young men and women, a normal sort of communal living arrangement.
+The residents are 9 young men and women, a normal sort of communal living arrangement.

-It seems they are troubled by an "outside force."
+They are troubled by an "outside force."

 They've already called upon a Christian priest and a Buddhist monk to help them but neither visit satisfied the group.

-The priest did an ineffective exorcism, and the Buddhist monk counseled them to "ignore the illusion."
-Whatever the problem may be, it will at least be enjoyable to watch Baba solve it.
+- The priest did an ineffective exorcism
+- The Buddhist monk counseled them to "ignore the illusion"

-They were a normal group of kids in their late teens and early twenties, except that they all looked haggard and emotionally strained.
+The residents all looked haggard and emotionally strained.
 Without exception, each had facial skin sag.

-"Let's come to the point," I said.
-"Tell me the problem."

-They all started nervously speaking at once.

-"Please, there's nothing to get excited about.
-Every problem exists for a good reason."
-I pointed to the boy who looked the least out of control, and asked him to explain.
+{{< r a="People" >}}

-"Dadaji, all of us in this house are so tired.
-Every night for the last two months a Psychic Power attacks us between 2:00 and 3:00 in the morning."
+Dadaji, all of us in this house are so tired.
+Every night for the last 2 months a Psychic Power attacks us between 2:00 and 3:00 in the morning.
+It's terrible!
+I can't take it another night.
+You've got to help us!

-"It's terrible!"

-"I can't take it another night."

-"You've got to help us!"

-"What does the Psychic Power do?"

-"I don't know how to describe it exactly, but it seems to be more or less the same for all of us.
 We wake up with our minds racing, full of fear, imagining the worst things emerging from the shadows.
 Until now nothing much has happened externally, but our minds go nuts for about half an hour or an hour.

 Sometimes things fall off shelves, or the walls shake, or a door slams.
 Whether we sit down, lie down, talk or try to be silent, it doesn't matter.
 We feel like we are going crazy.
 Then it stops.
-But who can sleep after that?"
+But who can sleep after that?

-After that they all chipped in little tidbits of experience, but the common nightly phenomena appeared to be approximately as the boy had described.
+{{< /r >}}

 I closed my eyes, thought about Baba, and quickly understood what to do.

+{{< l a="Dharmavedanda" >}}
-"I'm going to sleep in your house tonight," I said.
-"When the Psychic Power hits, wake me up."
+I'm going to sleep in your house tonight.
+When the Psychic Power hits, wake me up.

-"No need.
-It will wake you up before we get to you, Dadaji."

-"Perhaps.
-Anyway, we will do a meditation exercise together, and become one hundred percent positive.
+We will do a meditation exercise together, and become 100% positive.
 In that state of mind, no black force can have any effect.

 If your minds are weak, if you have fear, then bad people with a little bit of power can easily control you.
 But we will concentrate on the most beautiful and positive entity, the infinite entity: God."
+{{< /l >}}

 Then I explained the Baba Nam Kevalam mantra.
 We sang it together for a couple of minutes, and did one minute meditation.

+{{< l a="Dharmavedanda" >}}
-"Tonight we will do it together as long as necessary."
+Tonight we will do it together as long as necessary.
+{{< /l >}}

-Soon after, we went to sleep—at least those of us who could sleep.
+Soon after, we went to sleep.

 In the morning the rising sun woke me up.
 I went downstairs to the dining room, and found everyone there.

+{{< l a="Dharmavedanda" >}}
-"What happened?
+What happened?
 Why didn't you wake me up?
-Or didn't the Psychic Power hit last night?"
+Or didn't the Psychic Power hit last night?
+{{< /l >}}

+{{< r a="People" >}}
-"Oh, it hit all right," one of them said.
-"But you were sleeping so nicely that we decided not to wake you up and to first try singing the mantra without you.
-And it worked, Dadaji!"
+Oh, it hit all right.
+But you were sleeping so nicely that we decided not to wake you up and to first try singing the mantra without you.
+And it worked immediately, Dadaji!

-"Immediately!"

-"Like a charm."

-"Yeah, the very moment we started singing, the Power disappeared.
-We were so happy that we continued singing for a long time, and then did meditation."
+Yeah, the very moment we started singing, the Power disappeared.
+We were so happy that we continued singing for a long time, and then did meditation.

-"Very peaceful, beautiful."
+{{< /r >}}

 They were all smiling, the sun streaming in through an open window.

 Suddenly there was a loud knocking on the door.
 We all jumped up and ran to see who it could be at such an early hour.

 A lady was standing on the doorstep.
 She had long, uncombed black hair, deep shadows under her eyes, and a wrinkled black dress.

 She pointed her finger at me, and said with spit coming out of her mouth, "I hate you!"
 Then she slammed the door shut as loud as she could.

 Two of the boys opened the door and went after her.
 A minute later they came back.

 "She drove off in a car with no license plates."

 "Anyway, she won't bother you anymore," I said.

 After the psychic power incident one month ago, I visited the house a couple times more.
 I explained our spiritual philosophy in a little detail so that they could understand the undefeatable power of God's love.
 They all learned and regularly practiced meditation after that.

 Today the boy who seemed least out of control entered our local full-timer training course.

 I am convinced that the lady we saw was experimenting on this group of kids with some kind of psychic power, trying to take over their minds or something.

 At the moment that they all started singing Baba Nam Kevalam, her evil intentions probably reflected back on her with multiplied strength.
 She must have suffered badly that morning.